keremkoseoglu/databus/readme.md

 You can implement your own database engine too.
 All you need to do is to derive a new class from databus.database.abstract_database.
 Remember passing your own module name to the dispatcher as seen above.

+Databus has the ability to export data.
+Check the export menu on the Web interface.

 ### Client
 Defines a client company using Databus.
 Each client can has its own reader / processor / pusher classes.
 A singular Databus instance can support multiple clients.